hippke/sgl/README.md

 ## To do
 - Make notebook to reproduce exact figures in paper
 - Make online tool for people to generate SGL sky charts.
-People enter network node (e.g., Alpha Cen A) plus observation date --> code will produce sky chart to be observed
+People enter network node (e.g., from Alpha Cen A to the sun) plus observation date --> code will produce sky chart to be observed
 - Documentation